 Should I bring my camera?Answer: Like you, your camera will get wet.
 Things also have a way of going into the river, never to be seen again.
 This being the case, we would suggest a sturdy strap and a waterproof camera.
 We do sell waterproof cameras in our outfitter store.

 Should I bring my cell phone, wallet or car keys on the water?Answer: As stated above “Like you, your cell phone, wallet and keys will get wet.
 Things also have a way of going into the river, never to be seen again.”
 This being the case, we recommend that you <strong>DO NOT BRING THESE ITEMS ON THE TRIP WITH YOU unless you have a completely waterproof container.</strong> Our guided trips carry cell phones for emergency situations.
 We suggest that you lock your personal belongings in your car trunk and give your keys to our staff.
 Watches can be worn if they are waterproof.
 Keep in mind that River & Trail is not responsible for any of these items mentioned that are damaged by water if you choose to take them on the trip with you.
 We try to keep dry boxes and bags for cell phones stocked in our shop.

-Want To Add Extra Excitement To Your Trip?
+Want To Add A Bike Rental To Your Trip?